Dietrich Klagges: Ministerpräsident and SS officer

 On 6 May 1933, Klagges was appointed Ministerpräsident of the Free State of Brunswick by Reichsstatthalter Wilhelm Loeper.
-Klagges's formulated goal was the creation of a National Socialist model state.
+Klagges's formulated goal was the creation of a Nazi model state.
 Only a few days later, the first book burnings took place in Braunschweig at the Schlossplatz.
 On 2 October 1933, Klagges was named to Hans Frank's Academy for German Law at its inaugural meeting.
 Klagges joined the Schutzstaffel (SS) on 27 January 1934 with the rank of SS-Gruppenführer and was posted to the staff of the 49th Standarte.
 On 1 April 1936, he was assigned to the staff of the Reichsführer-SS, and was promoted to SS-Obergruppenführer on 30 January 1942.